codenotary/codenotary.io/pages/careers/qa_automation_engineer.md

 ## Qualifications

 - Good knowledge of English (spoken/written)
 - Excellent knowledge of Linux/Unix OS (aware how things work and able to investigate and debug issues and crashes)
 - Good knowledge of Microsoft Windows OS (how services, registry and configuration/program file structure works)
 - Experience in Python and Linux/Unix shell scripting
 - Ability to read different programming languages and write test-cases for them
 - Experience with test automation scripting frameworks (Junit, Robot, Selenium, Sikuli, or others)
 - 5+ years of experience in testing Enterprise software products and in particular web applications
 - Experience in test strategy, test planning, test cases creation, execution, and defect reporting
 - Hands-on experience with DevOps tools such as Public Cloud, Jenkins, Kubernetes, Docker, etc.
 - Experience with performance testing and Linux performance analysis tools
-- Good knowledge of Relational Databases / SQL
+- Good knowledge of Relational Databases/SQL
 - Experience with filesystem-, cache-, or database core technologies
 - Good team player and communication skills